mthli/Slice/README.md

 **YOU DON'T NEED CardView**.

-Android drawable that allows you custom round rect position. with more friendly and flexible API.
+Android drawable that allows you custom round rect position, with more friendly and flexible API.

 Support Android 2.1+